pokharelshail/pokharelshail/README.md

 - 🏞️ I’m passionate about hiking and exploring the great outdoors.

-- 💻 I work with React, TypeScript, and Python for automation projects.
+- 💻 I build with ai.

-- 🔗 Currently diving into the world of blockchain technology.

 Feel free to reach out and chat with me about technology, automation, or just to share your favorite camping spots! 🌟